autodesk-platform-services/aps-power-automate-tools/docs/tutorials/create-webhooks-connector/index.md

 > ### Tip: Callback URL
 >
-> In the following test we will need a _callback URL_ - a URL our Webhook service will call when certain event happens.
+> In the following test we will need a _callback URL_ - a URL for the Webhook service to call when certain event happens.
 For simple experiments you can use 3rd party websites such as https://webhook.site:
 >
 > - Go to https://webhook.site
 > - Copy the auto-generated URL from **Your unique URL**